sladyn98/SRE-SWE-Notes/Readme.md

 An inode is a file structure

-#### What is virtual memory and swapping and paging

-Understand that `swap` is an extension of the address space of RAM i.e if the kernel requires more memory than it is available on the ram it will swap in and out of the swap space that is a special place on the hard disk.

-Disk cache is just used to store disk memory that can be easily accessed, it borrows from the unused memory.
-If an app needs more memory it just deallocates from the disk cache.

 #### How to drop cache in linux

 You basically send an echo command to proc filesystem